Berbers and Islam: Ineslemen (Koran scholars)

-Tuareg from Timbuktu; hung with amulet bags.
+Tuareg from Timbuktu, Mali; hung with amulet bags.

 The Tuareg community is still strongly hierarchically structured today.
 A nomenclature is distinguished that ranges from the "nobles" ("Imajeren") to the "Koran scholars" ("Ineslemen"), "vassals" ("Imrad"), "black farmers" ("Izzegarren" - called "Haratin" by the Arabs) and the "slaves" to the "blacksmiths" ("Inaden").

 (Tuareg: Ineslemen, a loan word that means Muslim in Arabic).

 The "Ineslemen" correspond to Marabouts, and thus represent the religious class of Koran scholars who were able to gain this position through inheritance or through suitable academic degrees.
 Their status is comparable to that of the aristocracy ("nobles").
 They deal with the exegesis of the Koran and other religious texts.
 Practical relevance is revealed in setting the date for the departure of camel caravans, at weddings or funerals.
 They are considered the "people of God" and uphold duties of generosity and hospitality.
 The Ineslemen earn their living (traditionally food, today money or monetary assets such as goats) from this activity.
 They also record their experiences in "slips of paper" and deal with magical formulas; these were often sewn into items of clothing or kept in metal containers that were worn as neck amulets.
 The records also contain instructions for healing purposes (albaraka = blessing); the ink of the written texts is softened with water and given as a drink to the person in need of healing, who then internalizes the texts in a certain way, or the ink is applied to metals and then smoked.
 The sick person inhales the vapors and subsequently recovers.
 What the procedures have in common is that they are subject to a high degree of secrecy.
 Valuable animals (especially camels) are also protected using amulet envelopes.
 The aim is to banish the devil and his negative power (iblis).